anthonytruongg/anthonytruongg/README.md

 - 👋 Hi, I’m @anthonytruongg, a Computer Engineering Student!
 - 👀 I’m interested in software development, machine learning, and AI.
 - 💪 When I am not coding, I enjoy playing video games and keeping an active lifestyle.
+- 🌱 I am currently learning python and using it to manipulate data at my current internship.
-- 🌱 I’m currently building projects out with React, Express, Node, and MongoDB.
+- 🤯 I am most familiar with React, Typescript, Node, Express, and MongoDB!

+- 🧑🏻‍💻 I am currently working as a Quality Engineer Intern for a electronics manufactoring company.

 # Contact: